gacopyrz/FM94-BUFR_processor/README.md

 The source data were taken from Instytut Meteorologii i Gospodarki Wodnej – Państwowy Instytut Badawczy (IMGW-PIB).

 ### Dane Instytutu Meteorologii i Gospodarki Wodnej – Państwowego Instytutu Badawczego zostały przetworzone.
-The data taken from IMGW-PIB were been preprocessed.
+The data taken from IMGW-PIB has been preprocessed.

 ## Description:
 The program reads data from FM94-BUFR type files (*.buf) according to [Manual_on_Codes].